bozsahin/cogs517-philosophy-of-cogsci/README.md

 GRADING:

-20% Term essay (end of term)
+25% Term essay (end of term)

 30% Presentation of material AND its related material, level of involvement in discussions online and offline.

-50% Weekly quiz (best 10 quiz count toward grade.
+45% Weekly quiz (best 9 quiz out of 10 count howard grade.
 Quiz topics are usually topics discussed in current topics, or the one before or after, or from the reading assignment of the week.)